Nontoxic cures for bruxism & TMJ pain

-Mercury detox, geopathic stress, psychological and energetic approaches, nutritional therapy
+Mercury detox, geopathic stress, energetic approaches, nutrition

 This page lists suggestions and documents non-invasive ways in which to successfully address the (mostly) "gnightly gnashing of teeth" called by the poetic name of bruxism :-).